FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

  - 6: check out with search, or `https://portal.steplogs.io/trace.html?id=[TraceId/StepLogId]`.

-`Tips: `

-`Print X-Step-Trace-Id to the http response header might be helpful for debug, see LoggingHttpHeaderResponseAdvice`
+`Tip 1: Print X-Step-Trace-Id to the http response header might be helpful for debug, see LoggingHttpHeaderResponseAdvice`

-`The point is it requires picking up and passing X-Step-Log-Id to the prev/next service so the traces can form as screenshot:`
+`Tip 2: The point is it requires picking up and passing X-Step-Log-Id to the prev/next service so the traces can form as screenshot:`

 See Sample: ![Screenshot trace](./Screenshot-trace.png)